Baby-Kwaku/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. a script that displays a confused smiley "(Ôo)'
 3. a script that displays the content of the /etc/passwd file
 4. a script that displays the content of two files
+5. a script that displays the last ten lines of a file